Accla/graphulo/README.md

 ### Examples
 The classes in [`src/test/java/edu/mit/ll/graphulo/examples/`](src/test/java/edu/mit/ll/graphulo/examples/) contain simple, well-commented examples of how to use Graphulo.
+To run an example, use the command `mvn test -Dtest=TESTNAME`, replacing `TESTNAME` with the name of the test.
+To run every example, use the command `mvn test -Dtest=*Example`.
+View example output with `./post-test.bash`, or inspect the `shippable/testreusults/` directory.

+Examples run inside [MiniAccumulo][] by default.
+To run an example in a local Accumulo instance, add the option `-DTEST_CONFIG=local` to the Maven command.
+Running examples in a local instance has the advantage of retaining input and result tables in the cluster, so that you may inspect them more closely after the example finishes.

+Here is a list of included examples:

-* `mvn test -Dtest=TableMultExample` to insert two SCALE 10 graphs into MiniAccumulo, store the result of multiplying them, and count the number of resulting entries.
+1. `TableMultExample` -- inserts two SCALE 10 adjacency tables,
+stores the result of multiplying them, and counts the number of resulting entries.
-* `mvn test -Dtest=AdjBFSExample` to insert a SCALE 10 graph into MiniAccumulo, create a new table with the union sum of three steps of Breadth First Search, and count the number of resulting entries.
+2. `AdjBFSExample` -- inserts a SCALE 10 adjacency table,
+creates a new table with the union sum of three steps of Breadth First Search, and counts the number of resulting entries.
-* View example output with `./post-test.bash`.
-* Run `mvn test -Dtest=*Example` to run all examples in [MiniAccumulo][].
-Add the parameter `-DTEST_CONFIG=local` to run all examples in a local Accumulo instance, which will retain example input and result tables so that you may inspect them more closely.
+3. `EdgeBFSExample` -- similar to #2, using an incidence table.
+4. `SingleBFSExample` -- similar to #2, using a single-table schema.

 ### Deploy to Accumulo and D4M
 Execute `./deploy.sh`.
 This script will do the following: